InexplicableMagic/photodedupe/README.md

 If photos in the new images directory already exist in the collection at the same or lower resolution the new images will be reported as duplicates.
 If however a photo appears in the new images directory at a higher resolution than present in the collection, it will not be reported as a duplicate.
 This is to enable better quality versions of existing images to be discovered.

 When using ```--compare```, any duplicates present in the existing collection are not reported.
 Only duplicates present in the new images directory are reported.
-Also reporting images found in the collection is just the default behaviour, in which case simply do not use the ```--compare``` option at all and pass the new images directory as a regular argument.
+Reporting images found in the collection is just the default behaviour, in which case simply do not use the ```--compare``` option at all and pass the new images directory as a regular argument.

 In the example below the directory "new_images" is passed to the ```--compare``` option and the ```--duplicates``` flag is used.
 The existing_collection directory is passed as an argument.
 All of the images in the below table are visually duplicates of each other: